TheOdinProject/curriculum/react/class_components/component_lifecycle_methods.md

 ### componentDidMount()

 This method is run after the component is mounted (inserted in the DOM tree).
 You should make any calls to fetch data that is needed for the component here.
-It is also a good place to perform any operations that depend on the component being mounted in the DOM, such as fetching from an API.
+It is also a good place to perform any operations that depend on the component being mounted in the DOM.

 ### componentDidUpdate()